DataFire/Integrations/integrations/generated/evetech/README.md

   * items `object`: 200 ok object
     * corporation_id **required** `integer`: ID of the corporation that owns the structure
     * fuel_expires `string`: Date on which the structure will run out of fuel
-    * next_reinforce_apply `string`: The date and time when the structure's newly requested reinforcement times (e.g. next_reinforce_hour and next_reinforce_day) will take effect.
+    * next_reinforce_apply `string`: The date and time when the structure's newly requested reinforcement times (e.g. next_reinforce_hour and next_reinforce_day) will take effect
-    * next_reinforce_hour `integer`: The requested change to reinforce_hour that will take effect at the time shown by next_reinforce_apply.
+    * next_reinforce_hour `integer`: The requested change to reinforce_hour that will take effect at the time shown by next_reinforce_apply
-    * next_reinforce_weekday `integer`: The requested change to reinforce_weekday that will take effect at the time shown by next_reinforce_apply.
+    * next_reinforce_weekday `integer`: The requested change to reinforce_weekday that will take effect at the time shown by next_reinforce_apply
     * profile_id **required** `integer`: The id of the ACL profile for this citadel
     * reinforce_hour **required** `integer`: The hour of day that determines the four hour window when the structure will randomly exit its reinforcement periods and become vulnerable to attack against its armor and/or hull.
-The structure will become vulnerable at a random time that is +/- 2 hours centered on the value of this property.
+The structure will become vulnerable at a random time that is +/- 2 hours centered on the value of this property
     * reinforce_weekday **required** `integer`: The day of the week when the structure exits its final reinforcement period and becomes vulnerable to attack against its hull.
-Monday is 0 and Sunday is 6.
+Monday is 0 and Sunday is 6
     * services `array`: Contains a list of service upgrades, and their state
       * items `object`: service object
         * name **required** `string`: name string